⟶ Print pdf

 Section 1.
 Committees

-The corporation shall have such committees as may from time to time be designated by resolution of the Board of Directors.
-These committees may consist of persons who are not also members of the board and shall act in an advisory capacity to the board.
+The Corporation shall have such committees as may from time to time be designated by approval of the Board of Directors.
+Advisory committees may include persons who are not members of the board and shall act in an advisory capacity to the board.
+Board committees shall consist solely of directors and may be designated appropriate decision making authority by the Board of Directors.

 Section 2.
 Meetings and Action of Committees